-If policy instruments are created to (at least partly) shape innovation for systemic transitions to a zero-carbon future, they also need to be evaluated on their impact on the whole socio-technical system (Neij and Åstrand 2006) and a wide range of goals, including distributional impacts and competitiveness and jobs (Stern 2007; Peñasco et al. 2021).
-Given this and the current policy focus on green recovery and green industrial policy, although we primarily focus on innovation outcomes, we assess also impacts on competitiveness and equity.
-Table 16.9 lists the selected set of indicators used to assess the impact of the policy instrument types covered in right hand side column in Table 16.8.
+If policy instruments are created to (at least partly) shape innovation for systemic transitions to a zero-carbon future, they also need to be evaluated on their impact on the whole socio-technical system (Neij and Astrand 2006) and a wide range of goals, including distributional impacts and competitiveness and jobs (Stern 2007; Peñasco et al. 2021).
+Given this and the current policy focus on green recovery and green industrial policy, we assess impacts on competitiveness and equity, although we primarily focus on innovation outcomes.
+Table 16.9 lists the selected set of indicators used to assess the impact of the policy instrument types covered in the right-hand column in Table 16.8.
 The table does not include technology diffusion or deployment because these are covered in the technological effectiveness evaluation criterion in Chapter 13.
 As noted in section 16.2, it is very difficult to measure or fully understand innovation with one or even several indicators.
-In addition, all indicators have strengths and weaknesses and may be more relevant in some countries and sectors than in others.
+In addition, all indicators have strengths and weaknesses, and may be more relevant in some countries and sectors than in others.
 The literature assessing the impact of different policy instruments on innovation often covers just one of the various indicators listed in the second column of Table 16.9.